LukasErekson/pyrisk/README.md

 Our Changes
 -----------
 Our main contributions are
-  - Modifications to the game files to add specific things to the log files.
+  - Modifications to the game files:
+ 	- Fixed a bug in the AlAI
+    	- Allowed up to 6 players to play the game
   	- Implemented parallel processing, allowing one to use multiple cores to play hundreds of games very quickly.
+	- Changed logging details to display states of the board for data collection (works with parse_log.py).
   - parse_log.py to parse the log files into pandas dataframes.
   - graph_features.py to parse graphical features from the log files.
   - nth_turn_df.py to consolidate multiple games into one data set by collecting the nth turn from each.
   - Modeling.ipynb that has a basic logisitic regression model made with data that we generated.
-	- Fixed a bug in the AlAI
-	- allowed up to 6 players to play the game

 Because of the size of the games we generated for our model, we don't have any of the games on this repo.
 Every other file is more or less how we found it after forking the original repo.